hydrocarboned/hydrocarboned.github.io/content/posts/index.md

-# Blog Setup with hugo in Linux
+# Blog Setup with hugo in Ubuntu (Linux)
-### From Mark Down file into website
+### From Mark Down (.md) file into website

 ### Required to be installed
-- `go, git`
+- `Go, Git, DartSass`

+## First open terminal & Install git and go
+`sudo apt update && sudo apt install git golang-go -y`

 # Getting started
-- First install hugo from the official website [Download Hugo](https://gohugo.io/installation/)
+- Install hugo from the official website.
+[Download from here](https://github.com/gohugoio/hugo/releases/latest)
 - Then check the version if you have download it correctly by typing `hugo version`
 - Then do some initial works such down below: